AdobeDocs/marketo-learn.en/help/tutorial-inherited-instance/log-crm-sync-errors-for-easy-troubleshootig.md

 description: Learn how to use a log of CRM Sync errors to investigate CRM sync issues and keep it running smoothly.
 feature: Administration
 role: Admin
-level: Intermediate to Advanced
+level: Intermediate, Experienced
 doc-type: Tutorial
-last-substantial-update: 2023-10-06
+last-substantial-update: 2023-10-12
 jira: KT-13875
 thumbnail: KT-13875.jpeg
 ---